- Last Updated: 31 January 2022

 Investors’ Relief (IR)

-- It applies to gains made on the disposal of investments in ordinary shares.
+It applies to gains made on the disposal of investments in ordinary shares and works by reducing the rate of CGT charged on qualifying gains to 10% for higher and additional rate taxpayers.

-Although IR has some similarities to Business Asset Disposal relief (BADR) (Entrepreneurs' Relief), IR is a different relief:
+Although IR has some similarities to Business Asset Disposal Relief (BADR) (Entrepreneurs' Relief), IR is a different relief:

 - It is designed for investors who are not actively involved in the business, e.g. investors on the AIM market and business angels.